- Which types of information are being collected

 Are Privacy Policies required by law in the UK?

 - Educate users on why you collect their data: by being transparent about the purpose of your data collection, users are more likely to share their personal information with your company, as they understand how it benefits them

 Privacy Policies will also need to provide a section outlining any contact information for the website’s owners.
-This enables site visitors to get in touch with the website owner to ask any questions or express any concerns about the way their data is processed.
+This enables data subjects to get in touch with the website owner to ask any questions or express any concerns about the way their data is processed.

 - Design features: is the template visually appealing and accessible for users, or is it too text-heavy?